MNHN-OFVI/DeepForestVision/README.md

 ## Using DeepForestVision

-1) Make sure the dependencies in requirements.text are installed.
+1) Install the dependencies from requirements.text.
 If the *PytorchWildlife* library fails to install *boto3*, please install the dependencies *without* a virtual environment.
 2) Run DFV.py to predict taxa from photos and videos using the following optional arguments: